-To share how Scholastica is helping journals work more efficiently and optimize their peer review and publishing processes, we created a collection of Customer Stories.
-Below, we highlight four stories from academic institutions and scholarly societies using Scholastica to close the loop between peer review and publishing.
+To share how Scholastica is helping journals optimize their operations, we created a collection of Customer Stories.
+In this blog post, we’re highlighting four stories from academic institutions and scholarly societies using Scholastica software and services to close the loop between peer review and publishing.

 Bond University uses Scholastica to manage its journals in one place